Home » Recipes » Biscuits and Cookies » Biscotti » Espresso Chocolate Chip Biscotti Recipe

 Horizontal shot of biscotti on a white plate

-For days when I don’t have time to make a trip to the bakery, it’s also fun to whip up a batch of biscotti at home, and this espresso chocolate chip biscotti recipe is one of my all-time favorites.
-I especially love dunking a few of these crunchy biscotti cookies in a cup of coffee.
+Biscotti has always been one of my favorite Italian bakery treats.
+In New York, my go-to spot for biscotti (and tiramisu, and cannoli, and cheesecake, and…) is Veniero’s in the East Village.
+But on days when I don’t have time to make a trip downtown, it’s fun to whip up a batch of espresso chocolate chip biscotti at home.
+I love dunking these crunchy cookies in a cup of coffee or tea.
 They also freeze well and thaw quickly, so they’re great when you need a make-ahead recipe, or an easy last-minute dessert.

 Chocolate Espresso Biscotti balanced on a cup of coffee, with saucer and spoon underneath